 Secondly, a torn anterior cruciate ligament (ACL) is very amenable to surgical repair except for the fact that another donor tissue is necessary to replace it.
 In rare instances, an allograft (tissue taken from a tissue bank) may be used, but their results are not as good, and this is reserved for repeat reconstructions.
 As the article states, it will be around 9 months of intensive rehabilitation before patients are returned to their pre-injury sporting status.

-Thirdly, in 30-60% of young individuals who sustain complete ACL tears there is potential to avoid surgery and yet allow them to return to contact sports or those requiring pivoting.
+Thirdly, in 30-60% of young individuals who sustain complete ACL tears, there is potential to avoid surgery and yet allow them to return to contact sports or those requiring pivoting.
 Why is this so?

 The key to preventing re-injury is a combination of normal muscle strength and proprioceptive feedback, together with a dose of common sense.
-Knee function depends a balance of quadriceps and hamstring function.
-After surgery, one or the other is disadvantaged and there is imbalance of strength causing the knee to buckle and at risk of injuring the repaired structures.
+Knee function depends on a balance of quadriceps and hamstring function.
+After surgery, one or the other is disadvantaged and there is an imbalance of strength causing the knee to buckle and at risk of injuring the repaired structures.

 Proprioception (sensation of knee position by the brain) is an automatic process allowing split-second adjustments to body posture to prevent abnormal knee joint distortion.
-Intact structures provide this feedback and surgery disrupts this positional sense through loss of sensory nerves.
+Intact structures provide this feedback and surgery disrupts this positional sense through the loss of sensory nerves.
 Rehabilitation for injury to joints must always incorporate proprioceptive feedback so the body can sense imbalance and activate the right muscles to counteract this.
-In simple terms, one cannot afford time to think about rebalancing, as it must be instinctive.
+In simple terms, one cannot afford the time to think about rebalancing, as it must be instinctive.
 This explains why those who do not undergo surgery for torn ligaments can return to sports at the same level in spite of a clearly unstable knee.
 The learnt to re-institute bio-feedback in their proprioceptive systems.
 They are also more conducive and diligent in rehabilitation as they chose to avoid surgery.

 Finally, a dose of common sense is required for those who return to sports whether or not they had surgery to repair their ligaments.
-In other words they must choose to avoid heavy contact during a game understanding that further injury can mean total cessation of their favourite recreation.
+In other words, they must choose to avoid heavy contact during a game understanding that further injury can mean total cessation of their favourite recreation.

 Written by Dr. Khong Kok-Sun, General Orthopaedic Surgeon.